digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/ha-in-the-cloud.rst

    :width: 80%

 ..
 NOTE::
-    Network connectivity between the relevant components is not shown in the diagram.
+    Network connectivity between the relevant components is not shown.

-Additional location resiliency is achieved by having redundant components in a different region.
-For example, in the figure above, an active participant node deployed in the USA EAST region and a passive participant node in the USA WEST region.
+Having redundant components in different regions creates additional location resiliency.
+For example, in the figure above, an active participant node is deployed in the USA EAST region and a passive participant node in the USA WEST region.
 The redundant, passive participant may not even be running depending on how the HA solution has been architected to satisfy the business requirements, such as:

 * The entire Daml solution stack may switch over to a different region all at once with a global load balancer         redirecting the requests to the newly activated region.
 This can address the situation where a normally active region becomes unavailable.
-* Single components may be started in different regions for a finer grained HA approach.
+* Single components may be started in different regions for a finer-grained HA approach.
 This introduces additional network latency for cross-region traffic.
 * Directing a switchover from one region to another is atypical and adds complexity so this may be manually initiated, or require manual approval, to avoid flapping from one region to another when a problem is intermittent.
-* The sequencer backend is a HA database that can work across regions.
+* The sequencer backend is an HA database that can work across regions.
 The options are discussed below.
 Sequencers in an availability zone can be running since they act in an active-active mode.

-A sequencer in a different region may be cold and need to be started if the PostgreSQL database it is connected to is read-only.
+A redundant sequencer in a different region may be cold and need to be started if the PostgreSQL database it is connected to is read-only.
 The sequencer backend database in the example is PostgreSQL operating in a highly available manner with a single write node and read-only replicas.
 However, the read-only replicas and write nodes use synchronous replication to avoid data loss - the sequencer backend can look like a ledger fork to participant nodes if there is data loss.

+Per AWS:

     When writes involve synchronous replication across multiple Regions to meet strong consistency requirements, write latency increases by an order of magnitude.
 A higher write latency is not something that can typically be retro-fitted into an application without significant changes. [#f1]_